 The findings of the field review may result in changes in the State's quality assurance program.
 This can also be viewed as a review of the State's quality assurance program (assuming they have one) to verify that it is working and if improvements are needed.
 Discuss how this has improved the quality assurance program.

 Attachment D: Traffic Data Review Guidelines

 The review of traffic data could focus on several traffic monitoring activities, which affect many data items.
-These activities include the traffic monitoring program, travel data (VMT), and highway capacity related data.
+These activities include the traffic monitoring program, travel data (VMT), vehicle percentages and highway capacity related data.

 To assist in determining which traffic activities to review, other than those issues and comments highlighted in the past, it is suggested that periodically a detail review of the AADTs reported in the State's submittal should be made.
 The Attachment E flowchart "Review of Traffic Data Submitted for HPMS" should aid in this review to determine if AADTs were calculated properly using the State's procedures and meeting the requirements of HPMS.
 The accompanying narrative to this flowchart should supplement and further describe many elements of the State's traffic monitoring program as presented in this attachment.

 - Status of Traffic Monitoring System for Highways

 Has the Traffic Monitoring System for Highways (TMS/H) program been thoroughly documented and accepted by FHWA?
 Comment on recent updates and future improvements being considered.

 - Continuous Count Program